+Clinical scenario

+Recommendations\

-Clinical scenario Recommendations Scenario #1 HIV-infected pregnant women who have not received prior antiretroviral therapy.
-HIV-1 infected pregnant women must receive standard clinical, immunologic, and virologic evaluation.
+HIV-infected pregnant women who have not received prior antiretroviral therapy.
+Pregnant women with HIV infection must receive standard clinical, immunologic, and virologic evaluation.
 Recommendations for initiation and choice of antiretroviral therapy should be based on the same parameters used for persons who are not pregnant, although the known and unknown risks and benefits of such therapy during pregnancy must be considered and discussed.

-The three-part ZDV chemoprophylaxis regimen , initiated after the first trimester , should be recommended for all HIV- infected pregnant women to reduce the risk for perinatal transmission.
-The combination of ZDV chemoprophylaxis with additional antiretroviral drugs for treatment of HIV infection is recommended for infected women whose clinical, immunologic or virologic status requires treatment and should be strongly considered for any infected woman with HIV RNA over 1,000 copies/mL regardless of clinical or immunologic status.
+The three-part ZDV chemoprophylaxis regimen, initiated after the first trimester, should be recommended for all pregnant women with HIV infection regardless of antenatal HIV RNA copy number to reduce the risk for perinatal transmission.

+The combination of ZDV chemoprophylaxis with additional antiretroviral drugs for treatment of HIV infection is recommended for infected women whose clinical, immunologic or virologic status requires treatment or who have HIV RNA over 1,000 copies/mL regardless of clinical or immunologic status.

 Women who are in the first trimester of pregnancy may consider delaying initiation of therapy until after 10-12 weeks' gestation.

-Scenario #2 HIV-infected women receiving antiretroviral therapy during the current pregnancy.
+HIV-infected women receiving antiretroviral therapy during the current pregnancy.

 HIV-1 infected women receiving antiretroviral therapy in whom pregnancy is identified after the first trimester should continue therapy.
 ZDV should be a component of the antenatal antiretroviral treatment regimen after the first trimester whenever possible, although this may not always be feasible.

 For women receiving antiretroviral therapy in whom pregnancy is recognized during the first trimester, the woman should be counseled regarding the benefits and potential risks of antiretroviral administration during this period, and continuation of therapy should be considered.
 If therapy is discontinued during the first trimester, all drugs should be stopped and reintroduced simultaneously to avoid the development of drug resistance.

 Regardless of the antepartum antiretroviral regimen, ZDV administration is recommended during the intrapartum period and for the newborn.
 Recommendations for resistance testing in HIV-infected pregnant women are the same as for non-pregnant patients: acute HIV infection and virologic failure or suboptimal viral suppression after initiation of antiretroviral therapy.